contao/docs/docs/dev/framework/templates.md

 its contents will not be indexed by Contao's [search indexer][ContaoSearch].

 Most of the templates for Contao's content elements and front end modules extend from these templates.
-This is the content of the the newslist module's template `mod_newslist` for example:
+This is the content of the newslist module's template `mod_newslist` for example:

 ```html